Muriel Byck: Legacy

-Muriel Byck was posthumously Mentioned in Despatches for her conduct, and she is commemorated on the Knightsbridge and Valençay memorials as well as the war memorial at the Lycee Francais in Kensington.
+Muriel Byck was posthumously Mentioned in Despatches for her conduct, and she is commemorated on the FANY St Paul’s Knightsbridge Memorial and the Valençay SOE Memorial, as well as the war memorial at the Lycee Francais in Kensington.
 A plaque in her memory, with an unusual Hebrew inscription from the Book of Joshua, was unveiled on the wall of the house where she lived in Torquay for some years, in 2014, by The Torbay Civic Society and AJEX, represented by historian Martin Sugarman.
 She is also named on the war memorial on Torquay promenade.
 Muriel's long lost colour tinted photograph, and her sweetheart WAAF badge (both kept by her mother after Muriel died) were discovered at the home of her mother's friend, Mrs Krish, who had been bequeathed them in Mrs Byck's will; Mrs Krish died in London in 2013 and the items were donated to the Jewish Military Museum in Camden.
 Apparently, Mrs Byck ordered Muriel's medals destroyed after her death; they have never been seen in any case.